UlrichNyx/rust/readme.md

 # Chapter 3: Common Programming Concepts 🧠

 Here, I explored variables, mutability, data types, functions, and control flow.
-I wrote a graphical interface which you can use to convert temperature from degrees Celsius to Farenheit and vice versa.
+I wrote a graphical interface which you can use to convert temperature from degrees Celsius to Fahrenheit and vice versa.

 # Chapter 4: Understanding Ownership 🦀